LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 :obj:`True` the condition is met and you should raise :exc:`StopIteration`.
 Otherwise, you should return a value for the Generator to send.

-It is definitely not the most straightforward implementation, but it is very flexible and should fit most situations.
-Let's write a short example to make it clearer how to create a custom Generator Path and how to handle the conditions.
-This example generates a square wave, whose duty cycle can be either fixed or controlled by the value of an input label :
+The following example demonstrates a custom Generator Path and its stop condition.
+It generates a square wave whose duty cycle can be either fixed or controlled by the value of an input label:

 .. collapse:: (Expand to see the full code)